Trump calls for end to killing in Syria rebel bastion - France 24

 Presidential spokesman Ibrahim Kalin said Ankara was pressing for a new ceasefire to replace the August agreement.

-Trump on Thursday praised Turkey's efforts, tweeting that Ankara "is working hard to stop this carnage."
+Trump praised Turkey's efforts, tweeting that Ankara "is working hard to stop this carnage."

+In a statement earlier this week, the Syrian army said it had seized 123 square miles (320 square kilometers) from its rivals in recent days.

+It has pledged to continue its push until it recaptures all of Idlib, calling on civilians to exit areas under jihadist control.

 © 2019 AFP